 - Day Dreaming about the future and the kind of relationship and partner you truly want to CREATE

 - Spend time focusing on your big dreams, your career, or purpose in life

-Moments like these are the building blocks that over time will allow you heart to open up even more and welcome the kind of love you know your heart has longed for.
+Moments like these are the building blocks that over time will allow your heart to open up even more and welcome the kind of love you know your heart has longed for.
 Just focus on creating more and more moments of love and joy.
 Each time you do so, your heart’s electromagnetic field will expand, and with it, increase its own capacity to radiate and Manifest Love.

 Please Don’t Give Up!

-If you’re sitting here reading this post thinking, ‘I’ve given up, I can’t do this anymore, I’m tired of heartbreak, I’m tired of feeling the pain, I don’t want to love anymore’, please give these 5 steps a try.
+If you’re sitting here reading this post thinking, ‘I’ve given up, I can’t do this anymore, I’m tired of heartbreak, I’m tired of feeling the pain, I don’t want to love anymore,’ please give these five steps a try.
 Don’t deny yourself the opportunity to grow, and learn more about yourself, because one part of you feels that there isn’t hope, or that it isn’t going to go right.

 Instead, take these steps.
 And be sure to TAKE YOUR TIME.
 Don’t try to bypass this process, in an attempt to just get it over with.
 Stay on each step as long as you have to and need to.
 You’ll know in your heart when you’re ready to move to the next step.

 Let your heart heal by loving yourself so much that you’re willing to feel every feeling moving through your heart, take responsibility for your life experience, forgive yourself and others, find appreciation and ultimately start creating the kind of relationships that your heart is longing for… the kind of relationships, that, as Kahlil Gibran says, “unlocks the secrets of your heart”.